Maspalomas Gay Paradise 🌈 Gran Canaria

 … Best leave the kids at home

-If you’re ‘gay’ and proud to show it (literally), then Maspalomas in the Canary Islands is the place for you.
-Here in Gran Canaria you’ll find Men-only hotels, gay resorts, transvestite bars, one long nudist beach, and hoards of muscular, scantily-clad young guys wherever you look.
+If you’re ‘gay’ and proud to show it (literally), then Maspalomas is the place for you.
+In Gran Canaria you’ll find men-only hotels, gay resorts, transvestite bars, one long nudist beach, and hoards of muscular, scantily-clad young guys wherever you look.

 Conversely, if you have kids (and you’re not Elton John), or you just don’t appreciate people overtly parading their sexuality, then you might want to look elsewhere.